Imagine being an offshore developer

 Imagine now receiving user stories that are ‘placeholders for conversations’ and having to work from ‘constant conversations’ with the customer.

-Ignorantly adopting agile practices in situations like this is incredibly unhelpful, and sometimes harmful.
-What the developer actually needed was more granular detail and practical guidance, not less.
+Indiscriminately enforcing local practices in situations like this is unhelpful and sometimes harmful.
+What the remote developer needed was more structure and guidance, not less.

 Get in touch if you need our help